IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

  &= -12.3508 + 0.4972 * 25 \\
  &= 0.0792.
 \end{align*}
 We could say that the log odds of a 25 cm female having satellites is about 0.0792, but let's make this more interpretable to everyday humans by translating this to a probability.
-We do this with a little algebra:
+We use a little algebra to solve for $p_i$:

 \begin{align*}
 \log \left( \dfrac{p_i}{1-p_i} \right) &= 0.0792 \\
 \Rightarrow \left( \dfrac{p_i}{1-p_i} \right) &= \exp(0.0792) \\
 \Rightarrow p_i &= \dfrac{\exp(0.0792)}{1+\exp(0.0792)} \\
-&= .5198
+&= 0.5198
 \end{align*}

-This tells us the probability of a 25 cm wide female crab having one of more satellites is about 0.5198.
+Here is our interpretation: the probability of a 25 cm wide female crab having one of more satellites is about 0.5198.

+**Practice:** Consider a female weighing 2000 grams.
+What is the probability that she has one or more satellites?

-## Test the Regression Coefficient ##
+## Test a Regression Coefficient ##

-In the previous chapter, you learned to use the **summary** command for a detailed summary of the model.
-The **summary** command works  in the logistic regression setting and produces similar output.
+An essential question in regression is "Does this predictor actually help us predict the response?"
+In other words, we want to know whether there really  is a relationship between our predictor and our response.

+In the context of the crabs, we want to know whether the carapace width really does have a  linear relationship with the log odds of satellites.

+* The null hypothesis is that her carapace width has no linear relationship to her log odds of having satellites.
+* The alternative hypothesis is that her carapace width has a linear relationship to her log odds of having satellites.

+Remember: we assume there is *no* relationship until we find evidence that there *is* a relationship.
+That is, we assume that carapace width is unrelated to the probability of satellites; in order to say the carapace width is related to the probability of satellites, we need evidence.
+This evidence comes in the form of a statistical test.

+The results of this test are reported in the **summary** command, which was introduced in the linear regression setting.
+Below is the summary for our crab model.

 ```r
 summary(mod)